deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 72 (running a go function in google cloud function)

+- Updated the go function to handle multiple entry points
+- Deployed it with Functions Framework and in the cloud
+- Updated the Makefile to handle local and cloud deployment
+- will try out cloud_event trigger tomorrow

 ### Day 71 (running a go function in google cloud function)

 - reading about Google Cloud Functions in Go